Pioneer Brewing Co. letterhead, c.1947 - image

 The discussion of the brewery will follow a time-line starting with Emil Meyer's City Brewery (1860-1870).
 But the brewery's beginning is really the tale of two brewers - Emil Meyer and Joseph Hellmuth.
 In fact the brewery's first owner may have been Hellmuth rather than Meyer.

-The 1910 merger with Jacob Betz Brg. & Malting resulted in the company doing business as the Walla Walla Brewing Co.
-(1910-1925).
+The 1910 merger with Jacob Betz Brewing & Malting resulted in the company doing business as the Walla Walla Brewing Co.
+(1910-1925) and the Crystal Beverage Co.
+(1916-1925).
 Then in the midst of Prohibition, Peter Marinoff purchased the brewery and operated as the Washington Brewing Co.
 (1925-1933).

 Upon Repeal the plant became the Northwest Brewing Co.
 (1933-1936), still under the management of Marinoff.
 In 1936 the business went into bankruptcy due to a labor dispute, and the following year the Brewery Workers Union bailed it out and named it the United Union Breweries Co.
 (1937-1944).